 CA Architects are working as leading architect and master planners to create an integrated ECO Development Project Masterplan in the FNQ Tablelands focused on a tropical experience through architecture that will set it apart from other developments, with a desire to attract both tourists and locals.

 The proposed development focuses on the best characteristics of the site, working with them to create a variety of experiences including:

-- By limiting development to disturbed and previously cleared areas, the extent of ecological impact can be minimised.
+Limit development to disturbed and previously cleared areas to minimise the extent of ecological impact

-- All buildings will be designed to capture breezes, avoiding solar gains.
+Design for all buildings to capture breezes, avoiding solar gains.
 They are orientated to follow the existing site contours, reducing environmental impact and enhancing view aspects along ridges.
 The southern precinct will remain largely uncleared, preserving native wildlife habitat and supporting nature based activities.